the-teacher/the_role/README.md

 # gem 'the_role'

+## Gem under active development

+This gem under active development.
+I try to make it ready for Rails 4

+You can use current version of code from GitHub page with Rails 4 projects

+You can find RSpec tests in dummy application **spec/the_role_on_devise**

 | Bye bye CanCan, I got The Role! | Description |
 |:------------- |:-------------|
 | ![Bye bye CanCan, I got The Role!](https://github.com/the-teacher/the_role/raw/master/Bye_bye_CanCan_I_got_the_Role.png) | TheRole is an authorization library for Ruby on Rails which restricts what resources a given user is allowed to access.
 All permissions are defined in with 2-level-hash, and store in database with JSON.<br><br>TheRole - Semantic, lightweight role system with an administrative interface.<br><br>Role is a two-level hash, consisting of the **sections** and nested **rules**.<br><br>**Section** may be associated with **controller** name.<br><br>**Rule** may be associated with **action** name.<br><br>Section can have many rules.<br><br>Rule can have **true** or **false** value<br><br>**Sections** and nested **Rules** provide **ACL** (**Access Control List**)<br><br>Role **stored in the database as JSON** string.<br><br>Using of hashes, makes role system extremely easy to configure and use.<br> |